pawelos231/AutoRaceAI/README.md

 ## Genetic Algorithm

-Our genetic algorithm drives the training process, enabling cars to continually enhance their performance across generations.
+Genetic algorithm drives the training process, enabling cars to continually enhance their performance across generations.
 This mechanism incorporates single-point crossover, mutation, and selection strategies, mirroring nature's process of evolution.

 ## Fitness Calculation

 A holistic approach to fitness evaluation underpins the progress of each car.
-The fitness score is meticulously calculated based on four essential factors: the number of crossed obstacles, distance from the center line, car speed, and total distance traveled.
+The fitness score is calculated based on four essential factors: the number of crossed obstacles, distance from the center line, car speed, and total distance traveled.

 ## Simulation Details

-A meticulous simulation process unfolds with each generation.
+A simulation process unfolds with each generation.
 A group of 250 cars, each equipped with its neural network, is introduced per generation.
 Progress to the subsequent generation is initiated upon the achievement of a predefined threshold (e.g., -20000) by the best-performing car.
-The racetrack layout, including approximately 50 randomly positioned cars, is defined in the `data/traffic.ts` file.
+The racetrack layout, including 50 randomly positioned cars, is defined in the `data/traffic.ts` file.

 ## Adjustable Parameters